 Unable to move or attack, must break free of the condition with [Athletics] before regaining the ability to move or attack, subtract the Ability Modifier(s) from AC and Reflex Saves, and lose the Move Action every turn.

 Gain a Weakness to Cold and Electricity Damage ([Energy Resistance] negates).
-Applies to all creatures underwater.
+Applies to all Subjects underwater.

 Unable to sustain, must consume food to remove the condition.
 Take 1d4 Ability Damage (STR and WIS) daily, a successful Fortitude save (DC= 10+ STR+ number of days with the condition) halves the damage.